The 10 Best Sleep Trackers

 video play icon

-This wiki has been updated 17 times since it was first published in January of 2019.
+This wiki has been updated 21 times since it was first published in January of 2019.
 If you're the type of person who likes to stay abreast of every aspect of their health and fitness, having a quality sleep tracker is a must.
 The selections on this list can give you all the information about your slumber that you need, enabling you to make lifestyle changes, if necessary.
 For convenience's sake, we've included both wearable options and sensors you put in or near your bed.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Beautyrest BRST-20